amanrai31/NodeJS/01node/README.md

 ### This is a simple node application

-1. Setup from local machine - `npm init`
+1. Setup from local machine -> Make an empty folder -> open in code editor -> do `npm init`
 2. Added the start script in package.json
 3. start/run the project using = `npm run start` || `npm start`